bjarkebrodin/scrollsogood/README.md

 ### Horizontal Navigation

 No horizontal navigation is done internally, the functionality is simply provided through the following methods.
-Note that since the client code has all the power here, there are __NO CHECKS__ performed, to determine whether there is actually any content to reveal!

 Method | Specification | Transition
 -|-|-